-Clifford Thurlow is a Sunday Times best-selling ghostwriter who has turned his pen to novels, short stories, travel and film scripts.
+I am a Sunday Times best-selling ghostwriter and have turned my pen to novels, short stories, travel and film scripts.